facebook/relay/website/docs/tutorial/connections-pagination.md

 Now the Load More button should cause another three comments to be loaded.

-### Fine-tuning the Loading Experience with Suspense
+### Improving the Loading Experience with useTransition

 As it stands, there’s no user feedback when you click the “Load More” button until the new comments have finished loading and then appear.
-(You can use your [browser’s developer tools to slow down the network responses](https://developer.chrome.com/docs/devtools/network/#throttle) to verify this.)
 Every user action should result in immediate feedback, so let’s show a spinner while the new data is loading — but without hiding the existing UI.

 To do that, we need to wrap our call to `loadNext` inside a React transition.
 Here’s the change’s we need to make: